Dog's Belly Skin Turning Black? The Allergy Connection

 Owners often underestimate how strict "strict" must be.
 A single dropped sausage at week six can invalidate the trial.
 Our week-by-week elimination diet protocol walks through realistic household management, and the Pet Allergy Scanner is a free tool that lets you scan any commercial food label for the most common canine allergens — useful when you're trying to rule out cross-contamination from a new bag.

-In my own household, I have a Cockapoo with confirmed food allergies.
-Her belly developed a grey cast during the months we spent investigating, and watching it gradually pale once we identified the trigger was one of the most visible signs the diet was working.
+In my own household, I have a Cockapoo with confirmed food allergies (the full story of how we got here is on the about page).
+His belly developed a grey cast during the months we spent investigating, and watching it gradually pale once we identified the trigger was one of the most visible signs the diet was working.
 Whether colour returns fully is the next question.

 What Recovery Actually Looks Like